Model-agnostic Mitigation Strategies of Data Imbalance for Regression: Methods

 Considering ratio-based relevance, the ratio between the two models is already included in the relevance values $w_\text{ratio}(y_i)$.
 Thus, under the assumption that $\beta_1(y_i) = w_\text{ratio}(\hat{y}_{\text{mean}, i})$ and $\beta_2(y_i) = 1$ the ensemble equation \ref{eqn:ensemble_ratio} can be simplified according to

 Considering the ensemble based on a relevance threshold, density-distance relevance and density-ratio relevance offer improved interpretability.
-Both provide an equilibrium point at which the target empirical density is equal to the domain relevance density.
+Both provide an equilibrium point at which the targets' empirical density is equal to the domain-priority density.
 This point ($w_\text{dist} = 0.5$, $w_\text{ratio} = 1$) can be used as a threshold $t$ for model selection in an ensemble according to

 where $t$ is the set relevance threshold.
 For other relevance functions scaled between 0 and 1 we suggest to use $t=0.5$.